|Oracle® TimesTen In-Memory Database Replication Guide

 pause state, the log on the master database cannot be flushed and the space used for logging can be exhausted.
 When the log space is exhausted, subsequent updates on the master database are aborted.
 Use the

 ttLogHolds built-in procedure to get information about replication log holds.

 Note:For more information about transaction log growth, see "Monitoring accumulation of transaction log files" in Oracle TimesTen In-Memory Database Operations Guide.
 For more details on the

-ttLogHoldsbuilt-in procedure, see "ttLogHolds" in the Oracle TimesTen In-Memory Database Reference.
+ttLogHoldsbuilt-in procedure, see "Monitor replication with the ttLogHolds built-in procedure" or "ttLogHolds" in the Oracle TimesTen In-Memory Database Reference.

 LogBufMB specifies the maximum size of the in-memory log buffer in megabytes.
 This buffer is flushed to a transaction log file on the disk when it becomes full.
 The minimum size for

 LogBufMB is 8 times the value of

 You need to establish enough disk space for the transaction log files.
 There are two settings that control the amount of disk space used by the log: